l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

     * **Policies, procedures and awareness** - Administrative controls that reduce insider threats (intentional and unintentional) and identify risks as soon as they appear.

 * Zero Trust -
-  * Zero trust networks are ==often microsegmented networks, with firewalls at nearly every connecting point==.
+  * Zero trust networks are <mark>often microsegmented networks, with firewalls at nearly every connecting point</mark>.
 Zero trust encapsulates information assets, the services that apply to them and their security properties.
   * Zero trust is an evolving design approach which
     * recognizes that even the most robust access control systems have their weaknesses.
-    * It ==adds defenses at the user, asset and data level==, rather than relying on perimeter defense.
+    * It <mark>adds defenses at the user, asset and data level</mark>, rather than relying on perimeter defense.
     * In the extreme, it insists that every process or action a user attempts to take must be authenticated and authorized; the window of trust becomes vanishingly small.
     ![Zero Trust](assets/zero-trust.svg)
     * While microsegmentation adds internal perimeters, zero trust places the focus on the assets, or data, rather than the perimeter.
 Zero trust builds more effective gates to protect the assets directly rather than building additional or higher walls.

 * Network Access Control (NAC) -
   * At one time, network access was limited to internal devices.
 Gradually, that was extended to remote connections, although initially those were the exceptions rather than the norm.
 This started to change with the concepts of bring your own device (BYOD) and Internet of Things (IoT).
   * The organization’s access control policies and associated security policies should be enforced via the NAC device(s).
-The ==NAC device will provide the network visibility needed for access security and may later be used for incident response==.
+The <mark>NAC device will provide the network visibility needed for access security and may later be used for incident response</mark>.
   *Aside from identifying connections, it should also be able to provide isolation for noncompliant devices within a quarantined network and provide a mechanism to “fix” the noncompliant elements, such as turning on endpoint protection.
-  * In short, ==the goal is to ensure that all devices wishing to join the network do so only when they comply with the requirements laid out in the organization policies==.
+  * In short, <mark>the goal is to ensure that all devices wishing to join the network do so only when they comply with the requirements laid out in the organization policies</mark>.

 * Network Segmentation (Demilitarized Zone (DMZ)) -
   * An effective way to achieve defense in depth for distributed or multi-tiered applications.
 The use of a **demilitarized zone** (DMZ), for example, is a common practice in security architecture.